Fuji-Linux/fuji/README.md

 # MILOS

-- My attempt to make arch linux with a classic MacOS look
+- My attempt to make an Arch-based distro with a classic MacOS WhiteSur look
-- Using Calamares for an installer, with the classic WhiteSur-gtk-theme
+- Using Calamares for an installer, with the classic WhiteSur-gtk-theme (both TBD)
+- Has a liveboot feature

 Uses:
 - Calamares (TBD)